COMET

 Part 2: Building a Visualization

-It’s important to note that we should build a visualization piece-by-piece and making adjustments along the way.
+It’s important to note that we should build a visualization piece-by-piece and make adjustments along the way.
 Don’t worry about getting it completely right on the first try!

 Let’s say we are interested in creating a visualization that answers the following question: What is the relationship between GDP per capita and human capital in the world today?